 Coq provides neither inductive function definitions nor plain function definitions.
-Thus recursive functions must always be described with recursive abstractions.
+Inductive functions can be described with plain constant definitions, recursive abstractions, and matches.
+Plain functions can be described with plain constant definitions and lambda abstractions.
 There is syntactic sugar facilitating the translation of function definitions (inductive or plain) into Coq's kernel language.
-Coq has plain constant definitions without arguments making it possible to preserve the constants coming with function definitions.
-We have already seen an example of the translation with the function D in §2.9.
+We have seen a translation of an inductive function D (§ 2.9) into Coq's kernel language.

-Not having function definitions makes reduction more fine-grained and introduces additional normal forms, which can be annoying in practice.
-For that reasons Coq refines the basic reduction rules with simplification rules simulating the reductions one would have with function definitions.
+Not having function definitions makes reduction more fine-grained and introduces intermediate normal forms users don't want to see.
+To mitigate the problem, Coq refines the basic reduction rules with simplification rules simulating the reductions one would have with function definitions.
 Sometimes the simulation is not perfect and the user is confronted with unpleasant intermediate terms.